Data Preprocessing

 array_data_nn

-While some automatic feature engineering is applied in the backend (particularly for categorical features and timestamp dimensions - see Feature Engineering), it is necessary to apply custom preprocessing for time-series data, particularly by generating lagged values and rolling sums.
+While some automatic feature engineering is applied in the backend (particularly for categorical features and timestamp dimensions - see ), it is necessary to apply custom preprocessing for time-series data, particularly by generating lagged values and rolling sums.

 Lagged values and rolling sums are computed to capture trends and changes over time, which are crucial for time series analysis and prediction.